Loom Hero Image

 that life is about the impact you make on others.

-in respecting people’s wishes and privacy.
+people’s wishes and privacy deserves respect.

 in the power of storytelling.